 So we represent, we talked to the IRS on your behalf.
 That takes a lot of emotion out, takes a lot of fear out.
 And, you know, we basically put together documents.

 We try to bury the IRS with the documents.
-We are as honest as possible.
-We try to make them feel like, “You are wasting your time on this client.
+We are as honest as possible and try to make them feel like, “You are wasting your time on this client.
 You know, there are bigger fish to fry.
 You’re not going to get anything out of this client.”
 And that’s what we do.

 Hey, I got a quote for you from a U.S. Senator, Henry Belmont of Oklahoma.
 And he makes the statement; he says, “In a recent conversation with an official at the IRS.
 I was amazed when they told me if taxpayers of this country ever discover that the IRS operates a 90% bluff, the entire system would collapse.”